-The way calls are routed may be different with VoIP, but you still use your existing phone equipment as you would with a regular telephone line.
-Most VoIP services provide a phone adapter that connects your existing home phone with the internet.
-You simply plug in the adapter to your home internet network and home phone and start dialing.
+Thanks to popular free services like Skype and FaceTime, people think of VoIP as over the computer only.
+However, this is just one aspect of VoIP.
+VoIP technology converts voice communications into digital data that transmits over the internet or a packet-switched network.
+In layman's terms, VoIP allows you to make telephone calls using a high-speed internet connection instead of a traditional analog phone line.
+Although you are using internet for the calls, you still use your existing phone equipment as you would with a regular telephone line.
+Your phone is connected to the internet using an adaptor you plug into to your home internet network.
 Most services give you the option of a softphone, which simply means using your computer as a phone.
-Thanks to Skype, most people are familiar with this method.
-Most companies offer an app for your mobile phone or smart tablet that lets you place calls using their service as long as the mobile device is connected to the internet.
+In addition, most companies offer an app for your mobile phone or smart tablet that lets you place calls using their service as long as the mobile device is connected to the Wi-Fi.

 Every Voice over IP service we reviewed has the following features:

-* Free Calls In-Network (calls to others using the same service do not count toward your minutes)
+• Free Calls In-Network (calls to others using the same service do not count toward your minutes)

-* Keep Your Current Number
+• Keep Your Current Number

-* Online Account Management
+• Online Account Management

 Help & Support

 One of the biggest concerns about VoIP calling is not being happy with the service, either because of the reliability of the calls, billing issues or inability to get good customer support.
 We've looked over customer ratings sites and complaint sites to determine the best and worst as far as support quality and customer satisfaction.
 We've also tested the products for ease of installation.